Ron Santo: Broadcast career

-As the "single biggest Cubs fan of all time", Santo joined the Cubs' broadcast booth in 1990 as the WGN radio color commentator.
+As the "single biggest Cubs fan of all time," Santo joined the Cubs' broadcast booth in 1990 as the WGN radio color commentator.
 He worked with play-by-play announcer Pat Hughes, and these radio broadcasts were also known as the Pat and Ron Show.
 He also worked with Harry Caray, Thom Brennaman, Steve Stone and Bob Brenly.
 Santo also briefly worked with Chicago Bears and Green Bay Packers commentator Wayne Larrivee.
 In addition to his broadcasting career, he did commercials for Seattle Sutton's Healthy Eating, which he endorsed, along with joining Hughes in ads for Walgreens and Chevrolet.
 In Chicago, Santo was known for his unabashed broadcast enthusiasm, including groans and cheers during the game.
 As excitable as Santo was when a great play for the Cubs occurred, he was equally as vocal in his displeasure when events turned against the Cubs.

 Struggle with diabetes

 In the early years of his playing career, he carefully concealed the fact that he had type 1 diabetes.
 He feared that if this information were to be known, he would be forced into retirement.
 Because the methods of regulating diabetes in the 1960s and 1970s were not as advanced as they are today, Santo gauged his blood sugar levels based on his moods.
 If he felt his blood sugar was low, he would snack on a candy bar in the clubhouse.

 As part of the publicity surrounding "Ron Santo Day" at Wrigley Field on August 28, 1971, he revealed his struggle with diabetes.
 He was diagnosed with this disease at the age of 18, and was given a life expectancy of 25 years.
 Santo had both his legs amputated below the knee as a result of his diabetes: the right in 2001 and the left in 2002.

 In 2004 Santo and his battle against diabetes were the subject of a documentary, This Old Cub.
 The film was written, co-produced and directed by Santo's son Jeff.

-Santo shared a bond in this respect with 2008 Cubs rookie Sam Fuld, who also suffers from type 1 diabetes.
+Santo shared a bond in this respect with 2008 Cubs rookie Sam Fuld, who also has type 1 diabetes.

 Charities

 The Santo family has been involved with the Juvenile Diabetes Research Foundation since 1979, with the annual Ron Santo Walk to Cure Diabetes in Chicago having raised over $65 million for the organization.
-In 2002, Santo was named the Juvenile Diabetes Research Foundation's "Person of the Year".
+In 2002, Santo was named the Juvenile Diabetes Research Foundation's "Person of the Year."
 Santo also inspired Bill Holden to walk 2100 mi from Arizona to Chicago to raise $250,000 for diabetes research.
 During the 2016 World Series, the JDRF hosted watch parties for road games hosted by family members.

 Death

-Santo died at 12:40 am on December 3, 2010 at the age of 70 in a hospital in Scottsdale, Arizona, due to complications from bladder cancer and diabetes.
-(Many media outlets reported the date as "the night of the 2nd" or "overnight".)
+Santo died at 12:40 am on December 3, 2010, at the age of 70 in a hospital in Scottsdale, Arizona, due to complications from bladder cancer and diabetes.
+(Many media outlets reported the date as "the night of the 2nd" or "overnight.")
 Santo had lapsed into a coma on December 1.